WebApiContrib/WebAPIContrib.Core/src/WebApiContrib.Core.Formatter.Csv/README.md

 ```

 The formatters can be added to the ASP.NET Core project in the Startup class in the ConfigureServices method.
-The code configuration accepts an options object to define the delimiter and if a single header header should be included in the csv file or not.
+The code configuration accepts an options object to define the delimiter and if a single line header should be included in the csv file or not.

+The default delimiter is set to ';' and the header is included by default.

 ```csharp
 public void ConfigureServices(IServiceCollection services)